-Owner Responsibilities: Request for Tenancy Approval
+Owner Responsibilities:

-■ The owner is responsible for performing all management and rental functions for the assisted unit, including selecting a voucher holder to lease the unit and deciding if the family is suitable for tenancy of the unit.

-SAHA will not conduct additional screening to determine an applicant family's suitability for tenancy.
+- The owner is responsible for performing all management and rental functions for the assisted unit, including selecting a voucher holder to lease the unit and deciding if the family is suitable for tenancy of the unit. - Opportunity Home will not conduct additional screening to determine an applicant family's suitability for tenancy.